buidlerfoundation/buidler-documentation/docs/for-community-members/how-to-join-a-community.md

 ---
-title: '➡️ How to join a community'
+title: 'How to join a community'
 sidebar_position: 1
 ---